Twitter Updates

 Stefanos was very consistent throughout the competition, placing in the top 5 of all the technical challenges.
 He was easily within striking distance for a top 3 finish, but the Spring Ball presented some challenges for him.
 A difficult to find ingredient changed the dynamics of his signature cocktail.
 This isn’t uncommon in competitions.
 According to the scorecard, his signature cocktail placed 12th, which knocked him down a few spots.
 He also lacked interior decorating skills, which knocked him down a few more spots, but you can’t really hold that against him.
 Overall, if it wasn’t for these factors, Stephanos could have easily placed in the top 3.

-8. Ryan “Vic” Duvenage
+Ryan8.
+Ryan “Vic” Duvenage (South Africa)

-7. Nick “Junior” Nemeth
+Nick7.
+Nick “Junior” Nemeth (Canada)

 The G’Vine competition was young Nick’s international debut.
 As with all good rookies he stepped up to the plate and tried to drink like the pro’s, which resulted in a “special forces” type hotel room extraction conducted by Executive Barback Shawn Soole and his team, so Nick wouldn’t miss the early morning bus ride to the train station and by extension the Paris Spring Ball.

-Nick performed admirably, but could have moved up a few spots.
+Nick performed admirably but could have moved up a few spots.
 Hanging out with 12 great bartenders is a great time, but it’s also hard on the mind and body.
-Lack of sleep and hangovers have a detrimental effect on ones performance, even though most people, Nick included, deny it.
+Lack of sleep and hangovers have a detrimental effect on one’s performance, even though most people, Nick included, deny it.
 Truth be told, a hangover will knock your point totals down a few notches every time.
-But, the drinking until 3AM memories will last a life time, well at least on someone’s digital camera.
+But, the drinking until 3AM memories will last a lifetime, well at least on someone’s digital camera.

 The next post will look at the top 6 competitors, including Spyros "The Thumb" Patsialos and Martin "Inferno" Lange.